Intersections on tropical moduli spaces: Intersections on the space of abstract curves

-As $\calM_n$ is simplicial, we can define a rational function on $\calM_n$ by assigning an integer to each $I|J$: The integers are the values of the function at $V_{I|J}$ and on each cone, we extend the function by linearity.
+We will now define divisors respectively rational functions that play the role of ``boundary'' divisors in our moduli space.
+More precisely, if we actually would compactify $\calM_n$, these divisors should be rationally equivalent to the actual boundary divisors.
+All these divisors lie in the codimension one skeleton of $\calM_n$, therefore represent higher-valent curves.
+As $\calM_n$ is simplicial, we can define a rational function on $\calM_n$ by assigning an integer to each $I|J$: The integers are the values of the function at $V_{I|J}$ and on each cone we extend the function by linearity.

 \begin{definition} We define the rational function $\varphi_{I|J}$ by

 Furthermore, we use the notation

 for $k \neq l$. \end{definition}